-3. Schedule your first fix (you’ll be charged a $20 styling fee at time of shipment which will be applied as credit toward anything you decide to keep, unless you use the link above, in which case the $25 credit will take the place of your styling fee, and all of it will be applied to your order.)
+3. Schedule your first fix (you’ll be charged a $20 styling fee at time of shipment which will be applied as credit toward anything you decide to keep, unless you use the link above, in which case the $50 credit will take the place of your styling fee, and all of it will be applied to your order.)

 4. Try on your items in the comfort of your own home and decide what you want to keep.
 (Remember, if you keep all 5 pieces you get 25% off your entire order.)